ldonnez/config/README.md

 - Configure the ansible playbook in `powershell/config.json` if necessary
 - Open Powershell with Administrator permissions and run `Set-ExecutionPolicy Unrestricted -Scope CurrentUser` to be able to run powershell scripts.
 - Run `powershell/setup_windows.ps1` as Administrator
+- Reboot
+- Open Powershell with Administrator permissions and run `wsl --set-default-version 2` to set wsl2 as default wsl version

 ### Configuration options